Tamirucode/react-todoitem/README.md

 It also allows assign them due dates and prioritize them so they stay focused on what todoitems most.

+It enables cooperative planning, in this case, each user could have their own space with their indvidual todolists and possible

+implementing shared todolists.

 This site is targeted towards adults and young children who want to plan personal and work schedules.

 ![ppp5 landing page](https://github.com/Tamirucode/react-todoitem/assets/116649197/09032e11-1891-48bd-8916-8a30fb8dc131)

+## How to use todolist app

+    In this version, first the user need to create an account using sign up form.

+    Once an account is created, they need to login with their password and username.
+Afterthat, the user can see top left navbar link

+    there is a button addtodolist, then click that button, they will greet with blank forms fill out todolist, next they click create button

+    take them a new blank form used for to create todoitem, after they finished fill out form click save and go back to ToDoItem navlink , they need

+    to open this page to see their created todoitem.

 ## Features
 - Navigation